chriscauley/intro-to-html/css/README.md

 The box model
 --------

-Googling the box model will get you a good image.
-I'm not going to bother reproducing one here.
+Googling the box model will get you a good image with labels.
+In the css folder there is also a wile called "boxmodel.html" that you can use to play with this.

 ### The box

-Any element with `display: block` or `display: inline-block` is considered a block.
+Any element with `display: block` or `display: inline-block` or `float: left;` or `float: right` is considered a block.
 Inline-block elements will not break the line, block elements will.
 It has several layers, from outside to in, they are:

-1. margin: the spacing between the border and neighboring elements.
+1. margin: the spacing between the border and neighboring elements. (pink in the example)

 2. border: a layer between the margin and padding.
-Can have color and style.
+Can have color and style. (black)

 3. padding: the distance between the border and the content.
-The background will be shown in the padding.
+The background will be shown in the padding. (blue)

 4. content: the actual content shown.
 This will be set by the width and the height properties.
-If not set the content can be as wide as the parent content and as heigh as necessary.
+If not set the content can be as wide as the parent content and as heigh as necessary. (green)

 ### Assigning size